HealthCanada/HPFB/product-monograph/style-sheet/v_1_0/readme.md

 2022-09-21 - [#134, #136] left justify title page footer, added support for Date First Authorized for Current Owner, with conditional extra padding
 2022-11-03 - [#140, #141] remove bolding from active/inactive ingredient names; left align table captions
 2023-04-07 - [#158, #162] French language label changes for "#" etc; allow multiple occurences of Size Characteristic
+2023-06-26 - [#158] Additional French language label changes for "#"
+2023-07-13 - Refactoring to remove Jump to Top, and simplify section-view parameters as described below

 ## 3. This should be the only processing instruction referenced in the XML PM:

     <?xml-stylesheet type="text/xsl" href="https://health-products.canada.ca/product-monograph/stylesheet/v_1_0/spl_canada.xsl"?>